-In spite of skeptics’ resistance to adopt robotics, these technological advancements have made robots more appealing and beneficial than ever.
+Despite skeptics’ resistance to adopting warehouse robotics, these technological advancements have made robots more appealing and beneficial than ever.
 As warehouses and supply chain operations continue to adopt this technology in pursuit of a competitive edge, those without it may run the risk of falling behind.

 Online sales have reached record highs since the start of the COVID-19 pandemic in 2019.
 Changes brought on by stay-at-home orders and supply chain shortages have permanently impacted consumer trends and made online shopping the preferred method of purchasing items for many.

 This explosion within the ecommerce space has made the use of robots invaluable for warehouse and supply chain operations.
-By leveraging robotics, many direct-to-consumer (DTC) operations found an efficient solution capable of maximizing high-volume fulfillment, shipping output and order accuracy–all while saving warehouses time and money.
+By leveraging warehouse robotics, many direct-to-consumer (DTC) operations found an efficient solution capable of maximizing high-volume fulfillment, shipping output, and order accuracy–all while saving warehouses time and money.

 In a time when few things are certain, robotics provided a dependable solution.
 That’s where Locus Robotics comes in.